 Two bears outside the cave.
 Three bears inside the cave.
 2 plus 3 equals 5.

 Ready to play?
-Grab the recording sheet here.
+Grab two different versions of the recording sheet here.